Precision predictions of Starobinsky inflation with self-consistent Weyl-squared corrections

 where $q_0 = d_0+\ln(28848/13583)\approx 0.77$, and where we have used the Padé approximant method to derive $H_{\mathrm{end}} \approx \frac{13583}{86544} \, \frac{1}{\sqrt{\alpha}}$, as shown in \eqref{eq:H_end}.

-The set of relations reported in Tab.~\ref{Tab:Results_Summaryv2}, and the expressions for $N_\ast$ and $\Delta_\ast$ in \eqref{eq:Ns-via-ns} and \eqref{eq:delta_via_ns}, allow us to compute precision predictions of $R+\alpha\, R^2-\beta\, W^2$ inflation by only fixing or measuring the value of $n_{\mathrm{s}}$ at one given pivot scale.
-We illustrate this statement in Tab.~\ref{Tab:Numerical-Results} where, assuming fiducial values for the observables $n_{\mathrm{s}}$ and $\mathcal{A}_{\mathrm{s}}$, we compute all the other primordial observable with N3LO precision.
+The set of relations reported in Table~\ref{Tab:Results_Summaryv2}, and the expressions for $N_\ast$ and $\Delta_\ast$ in \eqref{eq:Ns-via-ns} and \eqref{eq:delta_via_ns} allow us to compute precision predictions of $R+\alpha\, R^2-\beta\, W^2$ inflation by only fixing or measuring the value of $n_{\mathrm{s}}$ at one given pivot scale.
+We illustrate this statement in Table~\ref{Tab:Numerical-Results} where, assuming fiducial values for the observables $n_{\mathrm{s}}$ and $\mathcal{A}_{\mathrm{s}}$, we compute all the other primordial observables with N3LO precision.